 Michael Schumacher has led the most laps at Circuit de Barcelona-Catalunya, having led 411 Spanish Grand Prix laps in total.

 15 drivers have led laps here without ever winning the race.
 Rubens Barrichello holds the record for most laps led at the track without a win, having spent 41 laps in the lead at the track.

 There have been only eight occasions on which the winner has led every lap of the Spanish Grand Prix at Catalunya.
 Max Verstappen became the latest driver to do so in 2023.

 There have been four Catalunya races in which the winner was not the driver who led the most laps of the race.
 The fewest laps led en-route to victory at the track is 12, which is how many laps Lewis Hamilton led on his way to winning the 2021 Spanish Grand Prix.

 Red Flags and Safety Cars at the Spanish Grand Prix

 There has never been a red-flagged Spanish Grand Prix at this circuit.
 The 2007 Spanish Grand Prix is the only race at this track which did not run to full distance.
 The race was shortened by a single lap, due to an aborted start.

-The Safety Car has been deployed in eight Spanish Grands Prix at Catalunya have featured a Safety Car or Virtual Safety Car period.
-The most Safety Car appearances at this circuit is two, which has happened in 2008.
+Nine Spanish Grands Prix at Catalunya have featured a Safety Car or Virtual Safety Car period.
+The most Safety Car appearances at this circuit is two, which happened in 2008.
 There was also a Safety Car and a VSC delpoyment in 2018.

 Three races at the Circuit de Barcelona-Catalunya have been affected by rain, but no Grand Prix at this circuit has been affected by rain since 1996.

-In the past 18 seasons, the polesitter at the Spanish Grand Prix has gone on to win that year’s title on only six occasions.
+In the past 19 seasons, the polesitter at the Spanish Grand Prix has gone on to win that year’s title on only seven occasions.